fbpx

 Jerry’s Rogue River Jet is the only tour operator permitted to operate on the protected 12-mile stretch of the river.
 After skimming several rapids and stopping to view a few of nature’s creatures, our upriver Rogue River jet boat tour ends at Blossom Bar Rapid.

 A short break here includes climbing steep stairs and walkway up the cliffside to feast on snacks offered from a small restaurant before heading back down the Rogue again.
+Since our tour, Jerry’s Rogue River Jets has started offering a barbecue meal as part of this tour experience.

 About Jerry’s Rogue River Jets

 Jerry’s Rogue River Jets has been taking passengers on daily mail runs since 1958.
-The company offers three tours up the Rogue.
+The company offers three tours up the Rogue:

 LOCATION